 - medicine such as Ibuprofen (might be useful in case of any unwanted fevers/colds) and other supplies such as thermometer, nasal aspirator, diaper cream etc.

-- manual breast pump -for nights out
+- manual or electric breast pump -for nights out (check out my other post about the best eletric pumps here)

-- baby sunscreen if you’re heading to a sunny place
+- baby sunscreen (if you’re heading to a sunny place)

 - small inflatable pool (again if you’re going to a hot place)- splashing water was my baby girls’ favourite activity on the beach